 If you love crispy, juicy chicken tenders but hate to deep-fry your food, an air fryer is what you need.
 With just a little bit of oil (or none at all ), they will still come out crisp and won’t grease a finger.

-You can click here for quick access to the full ingredients list and detailed instructions.
+You can click Jump to Recipe for quick access to the full ingredients list and detailed instructions.
 Or, read on to learn more about how air-fried chicken tenders are better for your health.

 Are Air-Fried Chicken Tenders Healthy?

 Air-fried chicken tenders are better than the original deep-fried version: they are cooked in hot air instead of hot oil.
 Any present fat will melt and stay at the bottom of the air fryer, cutting out plenty of calories (and saturated fat) from your food.

 Plus, cooking starch (in the coating) in hot oil produces plenty of acrylamide, a compound known to raise the risk of cancer.
 By using an air fryer, you’re also lowering the level of acrylamide in food significantly.

 If air-fried finger foods up your alley, check out some of our homemade fast-food recipes:

 - Air Fryer Onion Rings: onion rings with a sweet, juicy interior and a crisp, flavorful coating.